videojs/blog/source/_drafts/Feature-Spotlight-Middleware.md

   };
 });
 ```
-So, here, we attach a star-middleware because we want to have it applied to all our videos.
+So, here, we attach a star-middleware because we want to have it applied to any video, regardless of the MIME type.
-In `setSource`, we also call `next` directly will `null` and the `srcObj` because we can handle any source.
+In `setSource`, we also call `next` directly with `null` and the `srcObj` because we want to use this middleware with any and all sources.
 We also set up our `duration` method to take in the duration from the previous middleware and divide it by the playback rate we get from the player.

 If you look at the [code][] you can see some other methods next to duration.